Critical Infrastructure

 From Outdated to Future-Ready

-The District of Sparwood Fire Authority hired S2 Architecture to conduct a feasibility study and develop two conceptual design options and cost estimates for replacing Fire Hall #2.
+The District of Sparwood Fire Authority hired S2 Architecture to conduct a feasibility study and develop two conceptual design options and cost estimates for replacing Fire Hall No. 2.

 The project team conducted a functional review of the existing building and evaluated site options.
 They performed preliminary studies, reviewing nine options and selecting two for further analysis, focusing on on-site orientation, apparatus bay functionality, parking, and the potential for a second story.